isabella232/i40-aas-type2/docs/README.md

 ### Architecture

 The following shows the services in a [TAM](http://www.fmc-modeling.org/fmc-and-tam) block diagram.
+This repository refers only to the "AAS-Service Type2" part of the diagramm.
+The diagram shows also the relationship between the AAS-Service Type3 and Type2

 ![The big picture](images/AAS_SERVICE_Type2.png).